minetest/minetest/README.md

 #### b) Using the vcpkg toolchain and the commandline

-Its probably the best, to just create a bat or ps1 file.
-But you can just paste this two lines inside the powershell window too.
+Run the following script in Powershell:

 ```powershell
 cmake . -G"Visual Studio 15 2017 Win64" -DCMAKE_TOOLCHAIN_FILE=D:/vcpkg/scripts/buildsystems/vcpkg.cmake -DCMAKE_BUILD_TYPE=Release -DENABLE_GETTEXT=0 -DENABLE_CURSES=0
 cmake --build . --config Release
 ```
-Make shure that the right Compiler is selected and the path to the vcpkg toolchain file is correct.
+Make sure that the right compiler is selected and the path to the vcpkg toolchain is correct.

 #### c) Using your own compiled libaries

-This is outdated and not recommended.
+**This is outdated and not recommended**

 Follow the instructions on https://dev.minetest.net/Build_Win32_Minetest_including_all_required_libraries#VS2012_Build

 ### Windows Installer using WIX Toolset